June's top defender: Mookie Betts making the tough plays

 Betts can still make the catch on the long fly ball.
 One of his highlights for the month was an odd home run robbery at Yankee Stadium.

 The one hitch in Betts’ game this season is more mistakes.
 Baseball Info Solutions charts defensive misplays and errors.
 Betts totaled 16 last season.
 He already has 18 in 2017.
-But given all the plays he’s able to make due to his catching versatility, those miscues don’t damage his overall reputation significantly at all.
+But given all the plays he's able to make because of his catching versatility, those miscues don’t damage his overall reputation significantly at all.